-Average length of time taken to re-let properties in the last year. (i) The total number of properties re-let in the reporting year. (ii) The total number of calendar days properties were empty.
-Lets Lettings in this context are lets to individual tenants.
+Indicator 30 Average length of time taken to re-let properties in the last year. (i) The total number of properties re-let in the reporting year.(ii) The total number of calendar days properties were empty.
+Definition Lets Lettings in this context are lets to individual tenants.
 Properties leased during the year to other organisations (i.e. to Social Work Department) should not be recorded as a let in this part of the return.
 The houses may be managed by the landlord itself or by an agent on its behalf.
+A re-let

-A re-let A property where the previous tenancy has ended or the property has been repossessed and a new tenancy has commenced.
+A property where the previous tenancy has ended, or the property has been repossessed and a new tenancy has commenced.
 Houses remaining empty at the end of the year are to be included in the following year's return when they are let.
-Time taken to re-let This is measured in calendar days, between the date of termination of a previous tenancy or repossession (i.e. the first date from which the rent loss is charged to voids), and the start date of a new tenancy (i.e. the last date from which the rent loss is charged to voids); subject to the exclusions listed below: When calculating the total number of properties that are re-let, do not include: mutual exchanges, successions and assignations; new lets; tenancies on properties acquired through the mortgage to rent scheme or stock transfer as re-lets at the point of acquisition.
+Time taken to re-let This is measured in calendar days, between the date of termination of a previous tenancy or repossession (i.e. the first date from which the rent loss is charged to voids) and the start date of a new tenancy (i.e. the last date from which the rent loss is charged to voids) subject to the exclusions listed below: When calculating the total number of properties that are re-let, Inclusions/ exclusions do not include: mutual exchanges, successions and assignations; new lets: tenancies on properties acquired through the mortgage to rent scheme or stock transfer as re-lets at the point of acquisition.
 Any subsequent changes in these tenancies would be recorded in the normal manner; lets for lock-ups and garages; and houses held for decanting tenants.
-When calculating the time taken to re-let, do not include periods where the property was empty due to: an insurance claim because of fire or flood damage; awaiting or undergoing major repairs/structural work during which period it would be unsafe for it to be occupied; a Governing Body/Sub-Committee/Council decision that they are not to be let because they are to be transferred; reconfigured or disposed of/demolished or are surplus to long-term requirements; and/or reasonable time taken to clear the house following a tenant's death.
-Ensure to include: following completion of major repair work any subsequent period when the property is empty until the date it is re-let only properties that were re-let during the year to the end of the reporting year; and in the re-let calculation the total number of days, where a re-let period spans two reporting years.
-SHR Calculation To calculate the indicator we will divide: (ii) the total number of calendar days properties were empty (subject to the exclusions).
-By: (i) the total number of properties re-let in the last year.
+When calculating the time taken to re-let, do not include periods where the property was empty due to: an insurance claim because of fire or flood damage: awaiting or undergoing major repairs/structural work during which period it would be unsafe for it to be occupied; a Governing Body/Sub-Committee/Council decision that they are not to be let because they are to be transferred; reconfigured or disposed of/demolished or are surplus to long-term requirements; the periods of time when major improvements/modernisation works are being undertaken. so major that it cannot reasonably be occupied; a reasonable time taken to clear the house following a tenant's death; and keys being held by the Police to assist with their investigation.
+Ensure to include: following completion of major repair work any subsequent period when the property is empty until the date it is re-let only properties that were re-let during the year to the end of the reporting year; and in the re-let calculation the total number of days, where a